 What is Sheltered Housing?

-Sheltered housing is purpose-built accommodation designed to make your home and life easier to manage as you get older.
+Sheltered housing schemes are purpose-built accommodation designed to make your home and life easier to manage as you get older.
 All accommodation (which can range from bungalows, flats to studios) have their own front door and front door key.
 All tenants have their own private facilities including living area, bedroom, bathroom and kitchen.